karan/oldblog/_posts/2014-03-26-email-spam.markdown

 -------------

-Back in August 2012, I applied for a paid undergraduate research assistantship.
-The job listing seemed like a perfect fit for me, and the requirements aligned with my interests and skills.
-This was my first research project, and I was super excited to get started.
+As an experienced ex-blogger and an avid internet marketer, I can firmly say that every Internet user with an email address has received spam email more than just once.
+Spam is not just unsolicited, unapproved contact by a stranger; sometimes spam can lead to loss of money and even theft of identity.
+As spammers get more sophisticated, it becomes difficult for anyone to differentiate spam emails from genuine emails.
+Companies all across the world, irrespective of their market, location or size, incur loss of resources, human power and money due to spam.
+Tech companies, like Google and Yahoo, use about 30 billion watts of electricity (1), and a significant part of it is used to support data servers that store spam emails.
+It’s amazing just to think about how much energy and money these companies would save if there were no spam.

+People are spending a lot of time reviewing spam, and even with strong spam filters they still have to check their spam folder for misclassified email.
+Everyone has had the problem where an important email fell into the spam folder.
+We were looking at the root of the problem - how spammers get your email addresses in the first place.
+To make a medical analogy, there is treating the illness after it's already happened, and there is learning more about the root cause of the illness so it can be prevented completely.

+<iframe title="Why this research?" width="480" height="390" src="https://player.vimeo.com/video/40080540" frameborder="0" allowfullscreen></iframe>

+Back in August 2012, I stumbled upon this amazing research opportunity presented by the Information School at the UW – to be a part of the research to find out how spammers harvest peoples' email addresses, and how it can be prevented.
+I instantly related to this research since I have been at the receiving (and sadly, sending) side of spam emails, and I understand what a spam email really costs – nothing to the sender, a lot to the receiver.

+I was super excited to get started with this research project.
 We were super lucky to be funded early on [Experiment.com](https://experiment.com/home) and I worked on this for about a year.

-<iframe title="Why this research?" width="480" height="390" src="https://player.vimeo.com/video/40080540" frameborder="0" allowfullscreen></iframe>

-Sere are the results we got after one year of waiting and after posting email addresses to numerous different types of websites and online services.
+So, here are the results we got after one year of waiting and after posting email addresses to numerous different types of websites and online services.

 #### First, a cloud.